-Total wind and solar generation was 2.8 percent of total generation in PJM for 2018.
-Tier I generation was 4.5 percent of total generation in PJM and Tier II generation was 2.7 percent of total generation in PJM for 2018.
-Only Tier 1 generation is renewable.
+Total wind and solar generation was 3.7 percent of total generation in PJM for the first three months of 2019.
+Tier I generation was 5.6 percent of total generation in PJM and Tier II generation was 2.2 percent of total generation in PJM for the first three months of 2019.
+Only Tier I generation is renewable.

 - The MMU recommends that renewable energy credit markets based on state renewable portfolio standards be brought into PJM markets as they are an increasingly important component of the wholesale energy market.
 (Priority: Medium.
 First reported 2010.
 Status: Not adopted.) - The MMU recommends that the Commission reconsider its disclaimer of jurisdiction over RECs markets because, given market changes since that decision, it is clear that RECs materially affect jurisdictional rates.
 (Priority: High.
-New recommendation.
-Status: Not adopted.) - The MMU recommends that states consider the development of a multistate framework for RECs markets, for potential agreement on carbon pricing
+First reported 2018.
+Status: Not adopted.)